ooni/probe-cli/internal/cmd/gardener/DESIGN.md

 forth in the general principles, the gardner provides information collected using the [aggregation API](https://api.ooni.io/apidocs/#/default/get_api_v1_aggregation) side by side with DNS results, to help making informed decisions.

+The `gardener dnsfix` command helps the researcher in case there are many URLs with expired domains by applying simple rules to remove URLs in the most _obvious_ cases (i.e., no anomaly or confirmed for such a URL in the last month).